 - IFC a sister organization of the World Bank and member of the World Bank Group (WBG) is the largest global development institution focused exclusively on the private sector in developing countries.
 The WBG has set two goals it aims to help the world achieve by 2030: end extreme poverty and promote shared prosperity in every country. - Through direct investment services, IFC provides private sector solutions that lay the foundation for sustainable and inclusive economic growth. - IFC formulates country strategies to define areas of focus and deployment of resources to address development challenges in individual countries.
 IFC also develops global sector strategies to inform how the Corporation engages in specific sectors in general, which then informs how IFC focuses on these sectors at the country level.
-Underlying these country and sector strategies are a suite of country and private sector diagnostics and analytical work, which focuses on identifying constraints to private sector investment and operations. - Throughout the investment decision-making process, the delivery of development impact is a key factor in IFC's project selection and design criteria5.
-Specifically, IFC's development impact rating system, the Anticipated Impact Measurement and Monitoring (AIMM) system, helps IFC consider the quantum of impact expected from a prospective investment decision in the context of the relevant development gap the country faces.
+Underlying these country and sector strategies are a suite of country and private sector diagnostics and analytical work, which focuses on identifying constraints to private sector investment and operations. - Throughout the investment decision-making process, the delivery of development impact is a key factor in IFC's project selection and design criteria.5 Specifically, IFC's development impact rating system, the Anticipated Impact Measurement and Monitoring (AIMM) system, helps IFC consider the quantum of impact expected from a prospective investment decision in the context of the relevant development gap the country faces.
+The AIMM system has a line of sight to the SDGs and the expected development outcomes can be mapped to SDG targets.